matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - A Cloud Router enables you to dynamically exchange routes between your VPC network an on-premise network by using Border Gateway Protocol or BGP.
 - Changes to the network topology would no longer have to be managed through static routes.
-- New subnets added to GCP or added to on-prem network are discovered and shared, enabling connectivity between the two peers for the entire network.
+- New subnets added to GCP or added to on-prem network discovered and shared, enabling connectivity between the two peers for the entire network.

 **Cloud Interconnect**